LuisJosueSantanaPerez/ticket-system-app/README.md

 Now let's build the Docker image of our application:

-`docker build -t ticket-system-app/dockerize-ticket-system-app .`
+`bash $ docker build -t ticket-system-app/dockerize-ticket-system-app .`

 Now let's build the Docker image of our application:

-`docker run -it -p 80:80/tcp --rm ticket-system-app/dockerize-ticket-system-app:latest`
+` bash $ docker run -it -p 80:80/tcp --rm ticket-system-app/dockerize-ticket-system-app:latest`

 **important**